 Summary

-Managing risk associated with information and data security is important for any study utilizing mobile technologies.
-These studies require data to be transferred from a 3rd party into the university computing environment and 3rd parties often have access to study data.
-Both activities create vulnerabilities that need to be managed.
-This article provides information and resources for investigators that will help them prepare for and request an IA review at Michigan.
+Managing risk associated with information and data security is important for any remote study or study utilizing mobile technologies.
+These studies require data to be transferred from a 3rd party into the university computing environment creating vulnerabilities that need to be managed.
+This article will help investigators determine if an Information Assurance (IA) review is necessary, what to expect during a review, how to prepare for a review, and how to initiate a review.

 General Overview

 NOTE: Several of the links in this article require being logged in with Level 1 or Level 2 U-M credentials.
-If links are not working make sure you are logged in and retry the links.
+If links are not working login and retry the links.

 To learn about the key components that feed information security requirements at Michigan, review Are you purchasing an IT System or Service?
 Scroll down to the interactive "snake chart" and follow each step.
 If you aren't sure if you need an IA review, you can request a consult to have an IA team member provide guidance.